 The Egyptian cuisine is not just flavorful, but nutritional as well.
 This cuisine goes back to the time of pharaohs some 5000 years back.
 It’s said that the builders of pyramids survived to eat coarse bread, onion, garlic, and beer.
 Beer no more remains in the scene, but the other three ingredients supplemented with eggplant, favas, okra, pasta, lentils, rice still seem to be the most basic necessities of Egyptian food even today.
 Meat is not seen in abundance, due to the scarcity of graze able land here.
 The food in Egypt makes heavy use of vegetables and legumes due to the rich land area of Nile River and delta, large quantity and high quality of crops are produced here.

 Ful medames, the national dish of Egypt, consist of slowly cooked fava beans and is eaten for breakfast, it’s said that this dish can sustain any worker all day long.
 Molokhia is another popular dish which is a tall leafy plant grown along the banks of river Nile, possessing highest amount of folic acid and proteins and is very rich in calcium, beta-carotene and vitamin C. This is considered to be an aphrodisiac among people in Egypt.

-Bread here is referred as eish and is central to many cuisines cooked in Egypt; eish cooked with fava beans has remained a staple food in Egyptian palette since ages.
-Tameya is another favorite food, which is fava bean falafels dished up with bread and salad or a juicy skewer of marinated meat and is cooked over hot charcoal.
+The bread here is referred as eish and is central to many cuisines cooked in Egypt; eish cooked with fava beans has remained a staple food in Egyptian palette since ages.
+Tamiya is another favorite food, which is fava bean falafels dished up with bread and salad or a juicy skewer of marinated meat and is cooked over hot charcoal.